poanetwork/deployment-terraform/azure/README.md

 ### Backends

 This scripts support both local and remote state storage.
 To switch between them change the `backend` variable at `all.yml`.
 While `backend: false` will keep the state locally, `backend: true` will automatically create a storage account at Azure and safe terraform state to the blob inside it.
+It is a best practice to keep backend remotely, since it is much more safer.

 ### Resource groups

 Optionally, you may want to create a resource group yourself, or deploy to an existent group.
 To do this set `prepare_resource_group: false` and `resource_group_name: <your_RG_name>` at `all.yml`.
 Otherwise set `resource_group_name` only.
 Scripts will automatically create a resource group.

-## Step 4: Generate SSH keys
+## Step 4: SSH keys

 We recommend using a separate key for ansible deployment.
-Terraform also puts your personal key `ssh_public_key` on the machine.
 To generate a new key run `ssh-keygen -t rsa -b 4096 -C "full-node"`
+You should explicitly specify path to your public SSH key.
+Ansible script will put it on all the virtual machines in a deployment.
+Also, do not forget to specify private ssh key while calling Ansible scripts via `--key-file`, otherwise the default SSH key of your system will be used.

 ## Step 5: Deploy